Bank Debt vs Corporate Bonds

-In this article, we will be discussing the two main forms of debt financing: Bank Debt and Corporate Bonds.
-The most common form of corporate debt is Bank Debt, which at the most basic level is conceptually the same as any other loan or credit product from the local retail bank (but just done on a larger scale, often through a Corporate Bank).
+The most common form of corporate debt is Bank Debt, which at the most basic level is conceptually the same as any other loan or credit product from a local retail bank (but just done on a larger scale, often through a corporate bank).

 On the other hand, we have Corporate Bonds, which are normally raised once the maximum amount of bank debt is raised.
-Or, the borrower might be wanting less restrictive covenants, which comes at the expense of a higher interest rate.
+Or, the borrower might desire less restrictive covenants, which comes at the expense of a higher interest rate.

 In This Article

 - Lender Incentive Differences: Bank Debt vs. Bonds

 - Lower Cost of Capital